Mainframe COBOL to Java, C# & Cloud

 Essential Steps for Successful Mainframe Modernization:

-The most cost-effective and low-risk approach to Java/C# during mainframe modernization is using a mature translator capable of producing maintainable and functionally correct Java/C# code.
-SoftwareMining achieves this by addressing 16 Features Essential for Successful COBOL to Java Conversion Projects in the context of mainframe modernization.
+The most cost-effective and low-risk approach to migrating from mainframe COBOL applications is leveraging a mature translator capable of producing maintainable and functionally correct Java or C# code.
+SoftwareMining achieves this by addressing 16 Essential Features for Successful COBOL-to-Java Conversion Projects within the context of mainframe modernization.

 Java and C# Application Servers provide much of the functionality provided by CICS, vital for mainframe modernization.
 The COBOL Translator must be able to generate code which will utilize such features during the modernization process.